jyutzler/Bridge-Systems/system.md

 #### New Minor Forcing
 A new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.
 When more than one minor is available (1♥-1♠;1NT-2m), it tends to show a stopper for NT.

 Example: 1♣-1♠;1NT (or 2♣)-2♦ (forcing)

 After New Minor Forcing, opener must describe his hand further.
+The following bids are in order of priority:
+* 3 of other major: 4 cards, extras (preacceptance)
+* 2 of other major: 4 cards, minimum
+* 3 of responder's suit: 3-card support, extras (preacceptance)
 * 2 of responder's suit: 3-card support, minimum
-* 3 of responder's suit: 3-card support, extras (preacceptance)
-* 2 of other major: 4 cards, minimum
-* 3 of other major: 4 cards, extras (preacceptance)
-* 2NT: minimum
+* 2NT: minimum (with stoppers if 2♦ is available)
+* 2♦ (if available): minimum, not willing to declare in NT
 * 3NT: to play (maximum)

 If opener has rebid 1NT,
 rebids should be designed to find a suit contract.
 * raise new minor: extras, stopper, forcing to 3NT or higher

 If opener has rebid his suit,
 rebids should be designed to find a 3NT contract
 * raise other minor: 4-cards, extras
 * rebid opener's suit: retreat (minimum, no stopper in new minor)